 The Social Security system in Spain includes the state pension scheme.
 The pension scheme is financed by payroll tax on salaries where employees pay 4.7% of their salaries while employers pay amounts equal to 23.6% of employees’ salary.

-There are 2 types of unemployment benefit in Spain: contributory and non-contributory:
+There are 2 types of unemployment benefits in Spain: contributory and non-contributory.

 Contributory Unemployment Benefit

 Both employers and employees are required to make contributions to a contingency fund.
 The benefit is based on the number of contributions and previous average wages.
 To qualify, individuals are required to register with the employment office as available to work and they must make contributions for a minimum of 360 days over the last 6 years.

 This benefit is conditional and applies to individuals who are not entitled to contributory benefits whether due to lack of contributions or an extended period without work.